ingridut/IsingModelAnalysis/README.md

 # -FYS-STK4155-Project2

-Project 2 in FYS-STK4155 by Polina Dobrovolskaia and Ingrid Utseth
+Project 2 in FYS-STK4155 by Polina Dobrovolskaia and Ingrid Utseth.

+In this project, we studied 1D and 2D Ising model data with different machine learning techniques.

 # Data